philipostr/PDP/diary.md

+## Entry #6 (December 18, 2025) *Lexical parsing, shmexical parsing*

+Why did I not keep row-column data across the concrete-to-abstract barrier?
+That was so stupid... now error messages in symbol-table creation and beyond (including a minor thing called EXECUTION) will not be able to be marked.
+How smart of past me, truly.
+I'm probably going to end up ammending this abomonable lack of forethought as my next step.

+Anyway, onto the topic of this entry: lexical analysis and symbol tables.
+Boy... this is the first step in this project where I have legitimately needed to do some research.
+I know, I know, the whole point of this project was for me to make a Python interpreter from scratch, which includes all of the algorithms, design concepts, and the general pipeline of it all.
+However, for this one case, I did do some back-and-forths with ChatGPT to find out what in the hell symbol tables accomplish in such a flexible and dynamically-typed language like Python.
+Turns out, it will help with making the bytecode more specific, so that's cool.
+It also helps define closures and the variables that they borrow, which is not something that I had ever thought of in the Python world.
+The illumination on the differences between local, global, cell, and free variables was instrumental in making me not completely waste my time.
+So please, allow this betrayal just this once, my dear old pal.

 ## Entry #5 (November 9, 2025) *Mo' AST nodes, mo' problems*

 I have made a severe, and continuous, lapse in my judgement.
 Specifically, in my creation of the PTAG.
 I thought I could be all smart and lazy and say "hey, look at me, I can get away with not specifying the patterns I need!".
 I did, in fact, need to specify the patterns I needed.
 Or better yet, I didn't **need** to, but it would have saved me 86 of my seemingly 57.1 million years of an eternally suffering existence in building this project.